prepare_btc_multisig_send

 Attacks that exploit this kind of access

 Initiator flow — build a tx FROM a registered multi-sig wallet, sign it with our Ledger key in the same call, return the partial PSBT for cosigners to sign.
 Pipeline: (1) fetch UTXOs across the wallet's gap-limit window, (2) coin-select with a multi-sig-aware vbyte estimator (P2WSH sortedmulti(M,...,N) inputs are ~2-4× P2WPKH), (3) resolve a fresh chain=1 change address (lowest unused index), (4) build PSBT v0 with witnessUtxo + nonWitnessUtxo (Ledger app 2.x requirement) + witnessScript + bip32_derivation for ALL cosigners, (5) sign with our Ledger via the existing co-signer flow (the device walks every output address + amount on-screen), (6) splice our signature into the PSBT, return the partial PSBT.
 We do NOT finalize or broadcast — the caller gathers remaining signatures externally, then runs combine_btc_psbts + finalize_btc_psbt.
 The fee-cap guard scales to multi-sig sizes automatically.
 Phase 3 supports wsh (P2WSH) wallets only; taproot lands in a follow-up PR.
-It is categorised as a Write tool in the VaultPilot MCP MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the VaultPilot MCP MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 prepare_btc_multisig_send accepts 5 parameters: to, amount, walletName, allowHighFee, feeRateSatPerVb.
 Required: to, amount, walletName.
 The full parameter table on this page comes from the server's own tool schema.